 - The date the material was received and the date the container was first opened should be recorded.
 This is especially important to track those chemicals that degrade rapidly and/or form explosive peroxides.
 Organic peroxides are a class of compounds that have unusual stability problems that make them among the most hazardous substances found in the laboratory.
-As a class, organic peroxides are considered to be powerful explosives and are sensitive to heat, friction, impact, and light, a well as to strong oxidizing and reducing agents.
-Please refer to the VU EHS website for more information on peroxide forming chemicals. - Properly dispose of any unlabeled chemicals or gas cylinders or those past an expiration date listed on the label or that have been stored beyond the shelf life recommendations given on the supplier SDS or technical datasheet.
-Submit collection request to VU EHS through the VU EHS Assist software at ehsa.vanderbilt.edu. - Keep a current inventory of all chemical compounds and compressed gas cylinders in the laboratory.
-Vanderbilt University uses EHS Assist for assistance with maintaining chemical inventories which can be found at http://ehsa.vanderbilt.edu.
-Contact ehs@vanderbilt.edu for more information.
+As a class, organic peroxides are powerful explosives and are sensitive to heat, friction, impact, and light, as well as to strong oxidizing and reducing agents.
+Please refer to the EHSS website for more information on peroxide forming chemicals. - Properly dispose of any unlabeled chemicals or gas cylinders or those past an expiration date listed on the label or that have been stored beyond the shelf-life recommendations given on the supplier SDS or technical datasheet.
+Submit collection request to EHSS through the EHS Assist software at ehsa.vanderbilt.edu. - Keep a current inventory of all chemical compounds and compressed gas cylinders in the laboratory.
+Vanderbilt University uses EHS Assist for assistance with maintaining chemical inventories which can be found at ehsa.vanderbilt.edu.
+Contact ehsa@vanderbilt.edu for more information.